nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. **When inputting names that use `/`**, this can cause an `invalid command` error to be shown or even unintended attributes for the client added.
 Avoid using `/`, and spell out the names in full, for cases like 'Ramesh s/o Ravichandran', change it to 'Ramesh Son Of Ravichandran'
 4.  **Using non-english text input can cause visual bugs**.
 This release fully supports English text input only.
 Using non-English characters or text—especially those with right-to-left direction, like Arabic—may result in display problems, including incorrect text alignment, direction, and character rendering.
 We are actively working to expand support for international languages in future releases.
 5. **For index based commands**, negative inputs and inputs larger than 2147483647 result in inconsistent error messages.
 We are actively working on resolving this inconsistency in future releases.
-6. **When using the edit command**, an edit that results in no change to the client is a considered valid command.
-We are actively working to expand the warnings to notify the user of this scenario in future releases.
+6. **For the edit command**, edits that do not result in changes to client details are currently considered valid.
+We are working on adding warnings to notify users of unchanged edits in future releases.

 [↑ Return to Table of Contents](#table-of-contents)